Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

 The Procfile can be created with the following command: `echo web: node index.js > Procfile`

------------------- !!!!!!!!!!!!!!!!!!! ------------------- !!!!!!!!!!!!!!!!!!!!!!!!! ---------------------
-IMPORTANT SECTION YOU MUST UPDATE !!!!!!!!!!!!!!!!
-If you are using an API like Google Sheets, then you must also include the instructions on how someone can obtain their own API/Credentials.
-Advise how they can get their own, steps necessary to get one, and then creating the creds.json file or env.py file and pasting in their keys.
-Also on Heroku config vars, which variable key/value is also needed to get it working on Heroku END OF IMPORTANT EXTRA SECTION !!!!!!!!!!!!!!!!!!!

 To create users own Google Sheet following steps must be taken.
  - Create an account on Google Cloud Platform.
  - Open new project.